🕰 RTC Battery Power with Automatic Switching to Main Source

 Intro

-If your device has separate RTC (Real Time Clock) chip you will definitely want to keep clock running continuously, even if the main power is not present or main battery (if exist) is disconnected.
+If your device has separate RTC (Real Time Clock) chip you will definitely want to keep clock running continuously, even if the main power is not present or battery (if exist) is disconnected.

-For this purposes on many electronic device boards (especially old phones with removable battery) you can see small coin cell battery, that act as an independent backup powering for RTC IC.
+For this purposes on many electronic device boards (especially on old phones with removable battery) you can see small coin cell battery, that act as an independent backup powering for RTC IC.

 Structural Diagram